 - Module 13 | Options for Dispute Resolution (cancelled)

 A lot of changes in the Part C regulations here.
 Find out more about how States pay for early intervention services, including the use of a family’s public or private insurance.

-NICHCY has also been pleased to make available a slideshow of 20 quotes for trainers to use as they see fit, such as before a training session while participants are coming into the room or during breaks.
+CPIR and NICHCY have also been pleased to make available a slideshow of 20 quotes for trainers to use as they see fit, such as before a training session while participants are coming into the room or during breaks.
 The quotes touch upon universal themes in our lives, such as children, families, leadership, teamwork, love, and growth.
 The slides themselves feature vivid pictures of babies and toddlers with disabilities, moms and dads, early intervention providers, and…well, you get the idea.
 We hope you (and your participants) enjoy viewing this slideshow of quotes as much as we enjoyed creating it.

 —Important Thanks You’s—

 This training curriculum on Part C of IDEA would not be available without the support of the Office of Special Education Programs (OSEP).
 Not only did OSEP ask that NICHCY develop this training curriculum on Part C of IDEA 2004, it also provided incredible guidance and legal review of all content.
 OSEP staff created the first drafts of the modules; attorneys at the Office of General Counsel exhaustively reviewed all written materials for consistency with the statute and its implementing Part C regulations; and logistical, technical, and fiscal support was provided.
 NICHCY (and now CPIR) would like to express its deep appreciation for OSEP’s dedication and commitment to the field by making this product possible.

 The names behind the training curriculum?
 Here they are.

 OSEP Curriculum Coordinators: Jessica Spataro and Rhonda Spence

 NICHCY’s Project Officer at OSEP: Dr. Corinne Weidenthal